 I recovered extremely quickly from surgery-- I had surgery on a Monday and was back to school on Friday.
 One year was a long time not to participate in sports when I felt great.
 One of my first days back in gym class, my music teacher was filling in and we ran the mile- I kept up with the boys even though I had not done anything athletically for the months prior.
 Then I ran in a Turkey Trot and took 3rd for my age.
 I was finally able to participate in basketball and softball at that point, but I found that I just didn't enjoy it as much as I loved running.

 My freshman year, I went out for Cross Country.
-I did well and made it the State meet, but I had never run competitively other than in the Turkey Trot up until my Freshman season, so I still had a lot to learn.
-I started training this past summer and saw significant improvements in my times my sophomore season.
+I did well and made it to the State meet, but I had never run competitively up until my Freshman season, so I still had a lot to learn.
+I started training and saw significant improvements in my times my sophomore season.
 I broke the school record and then broke my new record 3 more times!
-I still have high hopes for the rest of this year.
 I made it to the State meet for the second time and took 18th.
-I hope to make it to State again and finish in the top ten next year.
-I competed in a half marathon in December and took 3rd for females.
+I also made it to State in track for the 4x800, 1600, and 3200.
+I broke the school records in all of the events we took to State now breaking 4 school record in one year.
+This year I qualified for State for the 3rd season in a row and individually competed in Running Lane XC and PRed by breaking 18:40.
+I still have high hopes for the rest of this year in track.
 I continue to love to run and can’t wait for what is to come through the rest of my high school years and college.

 Outside of school, I have a herd of 7 Nigerian Dwarf goats.
-I have a business selling goat milk soap and doing goat yoga.
+I had a business selling goat milk soap and doing goat yoga.
 I am also involved in Ozaukee Scholastic Shooting sports.
-In school, I participate in the Leo, Best Buddies, and FCA.
+In school, I participate in the Leo, Best Buddies, HOSA and FCA.

 I am looking forward to running in college as the next step in becoming a life long competitive running athlete.